ku-sldg/plih/_ids/2-Adding-Environments.md

 type Env = [(String,Int)]
 {% endhighlight %}

-`eval` becomes a function from an environment and expression to an integer.
+For example, environment"

 {% highlight haskell %}
+[("x",5),("frap",7),("z",10)]
+{% endhighlight %}

+contains three bindings for identifiers named `x`, `frap` and `z` in order of recency.

+To include an environment, `eval` becomes a function from an environment and expression to an integer:

+{% highlight haskell %}
 eval :: Env -> BAE -> Int
 {% endhighlight %}

+Every call to `eval` now includes the environment used by the evaluation.
+As we'll see, evaluating `bind` involves adding a binding to the environment while evaluating other terms do not affect the binding.

-The cases for numbers, addition and subtraction are the same as for `evals` and earlier evaluators, except recursive calles to `eval` must include the environment, `env`:
+Implementing `eval` with an environment follows the same pattern as other interpreters with the addition of an environment parameter to recursive `eval` calls.
+The cases for numbers, addition and subtraction are the same as for `evals` and earlier evaluators, except recursive calls to `eval` must include the environment, `env`:

 {% highlight haskell %}
 eval env (Num x) = x